 Separate dressing rooms must be provided for both teams within the enclosed area of the ground.
-The dressing rooms must be of sound construction, be of a permanent nature and must be of a minimum size of 18 square metres, excluding shower and toilet areas.
-Clubs should be aware of the need to increase to a minimum of 30 square metres for membership of the Football League, as from season 2014/15.
+The dressing rooms must be of sound construction and be of a permanent nature.
+Existing dressing room dimensions will be acceptable provided they are a minimum of 12 square metres, excluding shower and toilet areas.
+Where clubs are planning to build new dressing rooms these must be a minimum size of 18 square metres, excluding shower and toilet areas.

+NB Clubs need to be aware of the increase at grade D to a minimum size of 18 square metres, excluding shower and toilet areas, as from 31st March 2018.